 The Graphs view is a configurable view for the purpose of graphically visualizing complex model structures.
 It also provides the tools needed for editing your data directly in the graph.
-Unlike other graphical views in SystemWeaver, the configurable Graphs view features automatic layout and routing of the graphical elements, thereby saving users both time and effort.
 This article describes how to use the view.

 - Getting Acquainted with the View